sciwrite-lint: Verification Infrastructure for the Age of Science Vibe-Writing: Why and how scientists use citations

-AI makes it worse by doing the same thing humans did, faster and at scale.
+Generative AI amplifies these same patterns at machine scale.
 LLMs hallucinate references at rates of 14--95\% across 13 models tested \citep{xu2026ghostcite}, from DeepSeek (14\%) to Hunyuan (95\%).
 GhostCite documented the same fabricated citation in 16 independent papers.
 But the core failure is the same: citations included without reading the cited work, without verifying the claim, and without an argumentative reason for the citation's presence.
+Beyond fabrication, frontier LLMs silently corrupt documents during delegated edits: across 52 long-document domains, even Gemini 3.1 Pro, Claude 4.6 Opus, and GPT 5.4 corrupt an average of 25\% of document content over chained edit relays, with errors that are sparse, severe, and compound across rounds \citep{laban2026delegate}.

 The problem compounds through the citation graph.
 When an AI-assisted paper cites another AI-assisted paper, fabricated references propagate machine-to-machine with no human verification at any level.
 A separate failure mode is invisible even to careful readers: LLMs have no access to retraction status at generation time, so a paper retracted for fabrication is cited as readily as any other.
 Detection requires cross-referencing each cited DOI against the Retraction Watch database (60,000+ entries), a check no human author routinely performs.